Heartwarming Hospice Stories

 Jordan Guernsey was diagnosed with Melanoma while in his late twenties.
 See how he faced the greatest of challenges with bravery and grace, and how his family received the support they needed during such a trying time.

 Lee Balistrieri proudly served as a firefighter in West Allis, Wisconsin for 31 years.
-Though Alzheimer's has taken much from him, a recent trip to the Brookfield Fire Station helped him reconnect with memories and rediscover his pride in his career saving lives.
+A trip to a Fire Station helped him reconnect with memories and rediscover his pride in his career saving lives.

 Nancy Mendoza was the mother of four young children.
 When her courageous battle with cancer was nearing its end and Nancy went on hospice, her greatest wish was one of pure love - to marry her childhood sweetheart.